British Aircraft Swallow: Operational history

 The Swallow, which proved to be robust, was popular in service.
 The majority were sold to private owners or flying schools within the United Kingdom.
 At the outbreak of the Second World War, many were taken by the Military, most being issued to the Air Training Corps for use as instructional airframes.

+In 1938, British mining engineer Brian Grover flew a Swallow illicitly from Stockholm, Sweden into the Soviet Union in a daring stunt, hoping to be reunited with his wife who was a Soviet citizen.
+The case became an international cause célèbre and Grover's wife was eventually allowed to emigrate to Britain with her husband in early 1939.

 A number of Swallows were taken on charge during late 1940 by the Royal Air Force's Glider Training Squadron within the Central Landing Establishment based at RAF Ringway near Manchester.
 Their propellers were removed and tow hooks were attached to each wing leading edge.
 The Swallows were towed singly, in pairs and in threes by retired Armstrong Whitworth Whitley bombers before being released to glide to their simulated "target" on the airfield.
 This unusual procedure was adopted to assist the evaluation of the future use of heavy gliders in assaults on enemy positions.

 One Swallow was impressed into RNZAF service in September 1939 and was used as a communications aircraft from September 1939 to April 1940.

 Some 17 Swallows survived to fly again under private ownership after the war, with a few remaining airworthy in 2008.